 United Methodist Women

 The United Methodist Women have an active schedule of educational events, service opportunities, reading and sharing -- all in support of the UMW Purpose: “…a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.”
-Mission projects include preparation of health and school kits for the United Methodist Committee on Relief (UMCOR), support of All Gods Children Camps, Angel Tree Christmas program, Society of St. Andrew, Madeleine’s House, Stop Hunger Now, the Clarksville Food Pantry, and Backpack Buddies and Book Harvest at Clarksville Elementary.
-In addition, the two Circles provide assistance for local needy families, shut-ins, college students, and the youth mission trip.
+Mission projects include preparation of health and school kits for the United Methodist Committee on Relief (UMCOR), support of All Gods Children Camps, Angel Tree Christmas program, Society of St. Andrew, Madeleine’s House, Rise Against Hunger, the Clarksville Food Pantry, Backpack Buddies and Book Harvest at Clarksville Elementary.
+In addition, the two Circles provide assistance for local needy families, shut-ins, and college students.

 Two active Circles are an important part of our ministry to women:

 - New Beginnings Circle – meets the 4th Tuesday of each month at 10:00 am